stackbit-projects/interesting-cedar-6f4b6/src/pages/index.md

   - section_id: hero
     type: section_hero
     content: >
-      # “What are we going to do today?”
+      > What are we going to do today?

       My 4 year old has asked me that exact question about 8,392,451,340 times